Henry Cisneros '68

-Events include a Nov.
+Events included a Nov.
 15 Celebration of Learning: Reimagining the Future, a series of presentations celebrating the past, present and future of all of the college’s disciplines; a Nov.
 14 Outstanding Alumni banquet at the Thomas G. Hildebrand, DVM ‘56 Equine Complex, and a Nov.
 16 tailgate on the Player Development Field across from the Hagler Center three hours before the Texas A&M vs. South Carolina kickoff.

 Under a giant white tent set up between buildings during the Celebration of Learning, scores of people huddled excitedly to hear the words of keynote speaker Henry Cisneros '68, a former secretary of the U.S. Department of Housing and Urban Development, mayor of San Antonio and a Texas A&M distinguished alumnus.